DataFire/Integrations/integrations/generated/amazonaws_cognito_identity/README.md

   region: ""
 });

-amazonaws_cognito_identity.CreateIdentityPool({
-  "IdentityPoolName": "",
-  "AllowUnauthenticatedIdentities": true
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-<fullname>Amazon Cognito</fullname> <p>Amazon Cognito is a web service that delivers scoped temporary credentials to mobile devices and other untrusted environments.
-Amazon Cognito uniquely identifies a device and supplies the user with a consistent identity over the lifetime of an application.</p> <p>Using Amazon Cognito, you can enable authentication with one or more third-party identity providers (Facebook, Google, or Login with Amazon), and you can also choose to support unauthenticated access from your app.
-Cognito delivers a unique identifier for each user and acts as an OpenID token provider trusted by AWS Security Token Service (STS) to access temporary, limited-privilege AWS credentials.</p> <p>To provide end-user credentials, first make an unsigned call to <a>GetId</a>.
-If the end user is authenticated with one of the supported identity providers, set the <code>Logins</code> map with the identity provider token. <code>GetId</code> returns a unique identifier for the user.</p> <p>Next, make an unsigned call to <a>GetCredentialsForIdentity</a>.
-This call expects the same <code>Logins</code> map as the <code>GetId</code> call, as well as the <code>IdentityID</code> originally returned by <code>GetId</code>.
-Assuming your identity pool has been configured via the <a>SetIdentityPoolRoles</a> operation, <code>GetCredentialsForIdentity</code> will return AWS credentials for your use.
-If your pool has not been configured with <code>SetIdentityPoolRoles</code>, or if you want to follow legacy flow, make an unsigned call to <a>GetOpenIdToken</a>, which returns the OpenID token necessary to call STS and retrieve AWS credentials.
-This call expects the same <code>Logins</code> map as the <code>GetId</code> call, as well as the <code>IdentityID</code> originally returned by <code>GetId</code>.
-The token returned by <code>GetOpenIdToken</code> can be passed to the STS operation <a href="http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html">AssumeRoleWithWebIdentity</a> to retrieve AWS credentials.</p> <p>If you want to use Amazon Cognito in an Android, iOS, or Unity application, you will probably want to make API calls via the AWS Mobile SDK.
-To learn more, see the <a href="http://docs.aws.amazon.com/mobile/index.html">AWS Mobile SDK Developer Guide</a>.</p>
+<fullname>Amazon Cognito Federated Identities</fullname> <p>Amazon Cognito Federated Identities is a web service that delivers scoped temporary credentials to mobile devices and other untrusted environments.
+It uniquely identifies a device and supplies the user with a consistent identity over the lifetime of an application.</p> <p>Using Amazon Cognito Federated Identities, you can enable authentication with one or more third-party identity providers (Facebook, Google, or Login with Amazon) or an Amazon Cognito user pool, and you can also choose to support unauthenticated access from your app.
+Cognito delivers a unique identifier for each user and acts as an OpenID token provider trusted by AWS Security Token Service (STS) to access temporary, limited-privilege AWS credentials.</p> <p>For a description of the authentication flow from the Amazon Cognito Developer Guide see <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html">Authentication Flow</a>.</p> <p>For more information see <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html">Amazon Cognito Federated Identities</a>.</p>

 ## Actions